Roldak/AGC/README.md

 3. You can now invoke `gprbuild` on this new project file.
 The built binary will behave as your original program, but will benefit from garbage collection.

+Note that it is possible to configure the runtime behavior of AGC.
+For now, this is done using environment variables and the only configurable part is the kind of storage pool to use: simply set the `AGC_POOL` variable to either:
+* `MALLOC_FREE`: The storage pool is managed by the system using malloc/free.
+* `FREE_LIST`: The storage pool is managed by AGC which allocates a big chunk of memory and manages all allocations using a free-list based mechanism.

+## Performance

+Although the main goal of AGC is to alleviate Ada programmers from memory managment, it's very important to keep performance of resulting binaries reasonable.
+To keep track of this work, a set of benchmarks will be maintained in the `benchmarks` directory (there is only one for now).

+To have an idea of the performance, single-run results for the `binary_tree` benchmark on my machine give:

+* **Raw** (no deallocation):                              `0,18s user 0,09s system 98% cpu 0,269 total`
+* **Manual** (user-managed):                              `0,23s user 0,00s system 99% cpu 0,230 total`
+* **Controlled** (ref-counted using controlled types):    `1,04s user 0,00s system 99% cpu 1,044 total`
+* **AGC** with `AGC_POOL=MALLOC_FREE`:                    `0,43s user 0,00s system 97% cpu 0,438 total`
+* **AGC** with `AGC_POOL=FREE_LIST`:                      `0,25s user 0,01s system 95% cpu 0,276 total`

+As you can see AGC's performance using its own free-list based storage pool gives results on-par with manually managed memory, and even the malloc/free-based storage pool yields better performance than a controlled-types based implementation, without having to write any additional memory-managment code.

 ## Internals

 The implementation is similar to any garbage collector: